The best ski jackets to buy this season, according to pro skiers | CNN Underscored

 Ideal for both backcountry and resort skiing alike, the Arc’teryx Insulated Sentinel Jacket is armed with a waterproof and windproof Gore-Tex shell and an internal synthetic insulation that is simultaneously warm and quick-drying.
 In addition to an insulated, helmet-compatible hood, the jacket has a powder skirt plus a whopping five pockets and pit zippers for easy ventilation.
 “I wear this jacket most days on the resort and touring,” says Lynch.
 “It’s perfect for Revelstoke (where I live), because we see a ton of precipitation all winter long.
 It keeps me warm and dry.”

 We love a twofer over here at Underscored, and the Shot 7 Down from Stio is just that.
-Featuring a waterproof, windproof Gore-Tex outer shell, the jacket’s interior is packed with an ultra-warm 800-fill down that is going to keep you toasty — and ripping groomers — on even the most freezing of days.
-Available in four punchy colors—from a pretty pink to a rich emerald green—the jacket also has a helmet-compatible hood, mesh pit venting , a zippered sleeve pocket for your RFID pass and a zip-off powder skirt.
-Fear not: It comes in a men’s cut, too.
+It features a waterproof, windproof Gore-Tex outer shell, and the jacket’s interior is packed with an ultra-warm 800-fill down that is going to keep you toasty — and ripping groomers — on even the most freezing of days.
+Available in four punchy colors — from a pretty pink to a rich emerald green — the jacket also has a helmet-compatible hood, mesh pit venting , a zippered sleeve pocket for your RFID pass and a zip-off powder skirt.
+Fear not, it comes in a men’s cut, too.

 Cropped and cute, the Georgie Jacket is also super functional, with a forearm pass pocket and goggle wipe, storm cuffs, a cell phone leash, a helmet-compatible removable hood and a removable powder skirt.
 “My personal favorite Halfdays jacket is the Georgie,” says Halfdays founder and pro skier Kiley McKinnon.
 “This is our ski pure jacket and is the warmest option which means it is great for colder climates.
 The reason I love this jacket is because I never get cold in it and it looks great on and off the mountain.
 I always pair this jacket with the Carson bib pant so that I can cinch the waist and have a slightly more cropped look but still feel covered because of the bib.”
 Available sizes XS to 2X, the jacket comes in a slew of muted and bright colors alike.